SFDO-Tooling/CumulusCI/docs/config.rst

 * ``plans``: Contains any custom plans purposely defined to install your project into a customer org.
 See :ref:`configuring plans in MetaDeploy <Publish an Install Plan to MetaDeplo>` for more information.

-Last but not least, `cumulusci.yml reference <TODO>`_ has a complete list of values that can be used in each section.
+Last but not least, :doc:`cumulusci.yml reference <cci_yml_reference>` has a complete list of values that can be used in each section.